btror/books/crime&punishment.md

 ### Summary
 - Raskolnikov[^c1raskolnikov], a former student, lives in poverty in a tiny, filthy St. Petersburg apartment.
 He's too broke to continue studying and too proud to accept help.
 He avoids people, including his friends and landlady, Praskovya[^c1praskovya], out of shame and arrogance.
 He spends his days lying in bed, wandering the streets, and talking to himself.
 - He's intelligent but mentally deteriorating.
 He toys with the idea an extraordinary man theory[^gemt], where extraordinary people (like conquerors or great thinkers) are above morality and have the right to commit crimes, even murder, if it benefits humanity.
 - He visits Alyona Ivanovna[^c1alyona], a pawnbroker, to sell his watch.
-The watch is a family heirloom that belonged to his father and held great sentimental value.
+The watch is a family heirloom that belonged to his father and holds great sentimental value.
 Raskolnikov[^c1raskolnikov] decided to part with it because he really needed money.
 - The pawnbroker, a greedy old woman, recognizes his desperation and gives an insultingly low offer because he has no real alternative.
 He accepts the offer — aware he's being exploited.

 ### Analysis